-Some people, like me, have trouble recalling the details of events ("episodic" memory).
+Some people, like me, have trouble recalling the details of events.
+This is called "episodic" memory.
 So, years ago, I started keeping a journal to preserve these precious memories.

 Definition of "journal": a diary; a daily written record of (usually personal) experiences and observations.